suzybee1987/ms1-ali-shiatsu/README.md

     - Contains the navigation links and is fixed to the top of the page for easy use on all devices (this was done using Bootstrap sticky-top class).
     - All links are underlined when hovered over and for the icons this is done using the border-bottom attribute to provide spacing and prevent overlapping the icon.
     - The headings are underlined as the user visits different areas of the page (using Bootstrap scroll-spy) to help the user work out where they are in the page.
-    - The home button is on the left of the header and sections of the page listed on the right where a user would expect them to be.
+    - The home button is on the left side of the header and sections of the page listed on the right where a user would expect them to be.
     - Navigation links are underlined when the user hovers over them to give feedback that they have hovered over the right spot.
     - On mobile and tablet view the Navigation links collapse in to a toggle button for easier user experience.
 Some JavaScript was used here to ensure the menu closes after a link is pressed to avoid the user having to close the menu.
     - The colour scheme is designed to be easy to read with the contrast and the ratio tested on Google Dev Tools.